-The non positive outperformance of nonconnected stocks held (reported in Table V) and the returns of connected stocks not held (reported in Table VIII) are hard to reconcile with a reverse causality story.
+The non-positive outperformance of nonconnected stocks held (reported in Table V) and the returns of connected stocks not held (reported in Table VIII) are hard to reconcile with a reverse causality story.
 It is conceivable but unlikely that fund managers' past outperformance in specific stocks and time periods is related to forming subsequent Facebook connections with the respective firm officers but no connections with other firm officers.
 However, to ensure with a fair degree of certainty that tie formation is independent of later success in the professional career, in Panel D, we form two more subsamples.
-In specification (13), in order to limit the sample of fund-month observations to investment decisions that occurred after the friendship tie was most likely formed, we restrict it to observations pertaining to all fund manager-firm officer pairs that meet the criteria of specifications (4) through (6), i.e., fund manager-firm officer pairs that were high school classmates, attended the same college and overlapped in the pursuit of their degrees, or that come from the same hometown and matching age bucket.
-In addition, in specification (14), we build a subsample of fund-month observations following the earliest Facebook connection date that we are able
+In specification (13), in order to limit the sample of fund-month observations to investment decisions that occurred after the friendship tie was most likely formed, we restrict it to observations pertaining to all fund manager-firm officer pairs that meet the criteria of specifications (4) through (6), i.e., pairs that were high school classmates, overlapped in the pursuit of their degrees while attending the same college, or that come from both the same hometown and age bucket.
+In addition, in specification (14), we build a subsample of fund-month observations following the earliest Facebook connection date that we are able to identify.
+We find the outperformance of connected pairs in both subsamples to remain large and statistically significant (at the 5% level), suggesting that most of the correlation that we uncover between fund manager-firm officer connections and stock performance is driven by network effects, rather than the other way around.